jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.setScale(title, pos)`
     Sets the selected pos for the specified Scale.
 * `.setScaleRange(title from, to, curr=None)`
     Allows you to change the range available in the Scale.
     If ```curr``` is provided, then the Scale will be set to that value.
 * `.showScaleIntervals(title, intervals)`
-    Configures the Scale to show the interval labels along its length.
+    Configures the Scale to show interval labels along its length.
 * `.showScaleValue(title, show=True)`
     Configures the Scale to show the currently selected value.
     ![Scale](img/2_scale.png)